|Professor Ben Marwick (read about my values, ethics & expectations from students)

 Note that our in-person lectures are captured automatically by the Panopto service, you can view the videos here.

-Week 4.
-One Million Years BC (1966): What dark truths do cave-people films reveal about ourselves?
+Week 3.
+One Million Years BC (1966): What dark truths do cave-people films reveal about ourselves? (lecture slides: 7, 8)

-Week 9.
+Week 8.
 The Body (2001): How does archaeology cause political violence?
+(Ben in Australia for family emergency)

 Important stuff about this course: